refcell/rulesets/RUST_RULES.md

 Use workspace = true to inherit from the workspace.
 Optional dependencies use { workspace = true, optional = true }.

+Always use the latest stable versions of dependencies when possible.
+Regularly run `cargo update` and review changelogs for breaking changes.

 Group workspace dependencies into logical sections with comments:
 # Internal crates
 # DataFrames